-Every winter along the coast in Upper Spencer Gulf Marine Park between Fitzgerald Bay and False Bay near Whyalla, thousands of giant Australian cuttlefish congregate to mate.
+Every winter along the coast in Upper Spencer Gulf Marine Park between Fitzgerald Bay and False Bay near Whyalla in South Australia, thousands of giant Australian cuttlefish congregate to mate.

 Swimming out over the rock ledges and weed you suddenly see a flash, like sun glittering off a metallic object in the distance.

 Swimming towards this glitter, it’s not long before you realise you are surrounded by huge yet incredibly graceful giant Australian cuttlefish – the larger males the size of a medium sized dog, the body measuring over 60 centimetres long and weighing 5 kilograms.

 Despite their huge size, these creatures hover around effortlessly much like a spacecraft in orbit.
 Yet if threatened they can shoot water through their siphon and move through the water backwards at lightning speed.

 In an area the size of the average rumpus room, you will see 20 to 30 individuals.
 You will witness large males putting on incredible colour shows pulsating through all the colours of the rainbow at the blink of an eye.

 Small males will come in close, pull in their tentacles and change colour to mimic a female – when the large male isn’t watching the small cross-dressing male will swoop in and mate with the female.